ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-ie.md

 Click `Next`{.action}, then `Confirm`{.action}.

-### Moving an IP via the API
+### Moving an IP block via the API

 Log in to the OVHcloud [API webpage](https://api.ovh.com/).

-First, it is best to check if the IP address can be moved.
+First, it is best to check if the IP address block can be moved.
-<br>To check if the IP can be moved to one of your dedicated servers, use the following call:
+<br>To check if the IP block can be moved to one of your dedicated servers, use the following call:

 > [!api]
 >